Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Conclusions

-We have presented a comprehensive framework for multi-fidelity surrogate modeling and inverse reconstruction of inertial confinement fusion (ICF) capsule dynamics, leveraging physics-informed architectures, causal sequence learning, and reduced-order modeling.
+We have presented a comprehensive framework for multi-fidelity surrogate modeling and inverse reconstruction of inertial confinement fusion (ICF) capsule dynamics, leveraging architectures with embedding physics, causal sequence learning, and reduced-order modeling.
 The proposed surrogate system provides a unified approach to forward and inverse modeling of the deuterium-tritium (DT) shell interface under varying radiation drive profiles, with predictive capabilities that span low- and high-fidelity simulation regimes.
 Our approach is built on an embedded, parameterized ODE model of shell dynamics, which enforces physical structure and causality throughout the learning pipeline.
 The low-fidelity (LF) surrogate maps temporally-resolved radiation drive profiles $T_r(t)$ to control signals $P(t)$ that parameterize the embedded ODE.
-This mapping is implemented via a causal neural architecture comprising convolutional, LSTM, and MLP layers.
+This mapping is implemented via a causal neural architecture comprising convolutional, LSTM, MLP, and linear skip layers.
 The LF model is trained on 4000 simulations with a reduced (3-group) radiation model.
 A high-fidelity (HF) residual network augments this LF controller using a limited training set of 300 67-group radiation-hydrodynamics simulations, learning a data-driven correction to the LF prediction.
 This two-tier surrogate maintains efficiency while dramatically improving accuracy.

 We also proposed a family of inverse models that recover the drive $T_r(t)$ from observable interface dynamics $\x(t) = (R_i(t), V_i(t))$.
-The dense-time inverse model processes full trajectories and maps them to a compact, 4-dimensional PCA representation of the drive.
-In contrast, the sparse-time inverse model jointly learns optimal sampling times and a mapping from a small number of observations (as few as four) to the same PCA representation.
+The dense-time inverse model processes full implosion trajectories and maps them to a compact, 4-dimensional PCA representation of the drive.
+In contrast, the sparse-time inverse model jointly learns optimal sampling times and a mapping from a small number of snapshot observations (at most four) to the same PCA representation.
 The sparse-time model adapts to different combinations of inputs (e.g., radius-only vs. radius + velocity), enabling flexible deployment across diagnostic-limited settings.

 All components of the surrogate framework were evaluated using a combination of worst-case trajectory reconstructions, distributional error metrics ($L_\infty$ and relative $L_1$), and a cycle-consistency check.
 The latter validates that reconstructed drives from the inverse models, when passed through the forward surrogate, reproduce the original shell dynamics with minimal deviation.
 This provides strong empirical evidence of physical coherence and architectural fidelity.
 Together, these results establish a scalable and interpretable path forward for data-driven plasma science, demonstrating how operator learning, causal architectures, and physical inductive bias can be effectively integrated to accelerate discovery, design, and diagnostics in high-energy-density systems.